openshift/kubesan/README.md

   backingDevicePath: /dev/my-san-lun
 ```

-And then you can use that `StorageClass` as normal:
+And finally you can use that `StorageClass` as normal:

 ```yaml
 apiVersion: v1